nbsshowroom/royani/about.md

 ### Our Expertise

-We offer wide range of consulting services
+We offer a wide range of consulting services in following areas:

 * Entry Strategy
 * Space Finding Exercise